 A company that re-orientates itself to operate globally fundamentally changes what it does.
 A brand that’s previously done really well at, say, making tractor parts or sports drinks for a home market audience suddenly needs to become a brand with a global vision, international supply, and logistics knowledge, and a much broader cultural and language insight.

 Any firm that does this essentially becomes something very different from a domestic operator.
 For many brands it’s too hard a stretch to go from one to two markets; reaching out to more markets with even more different environments can be entirely too challenging.
 That’s why many brands from English-speaking countries have historically been content to expand within English-speaking top-tier countries they feel a cultural affinity with and leave it at that.

 Other successful and well-known brands are only active within one category.
 Shirtmaker Charles Tyrwhitt focuses on the UK and US with one store in Paris.
 Some brands with large domestic markets don’t feel the need to go overseas – family-owned fast food restaurant White Castle seems content to expand at a slow pace across the US.

 For brands with less modest ambitions, the key to global expansion is to get the strategy right.
 It’s about picking the right markets at the right time rather than feeling obliged to compete in every market and across all categories.

 There are good reasons why brands have tended to expand in such a predictable pattern.
 Global expansion is always a risk.

 For brands willing to meet that risk, it’s important to understand which markets are the right ones and to get the right cultural advice prior to entry.
-This includes getting your infrastructure in place, finding good local partners and advice, evaluating your audience carefully and selecting the right localisation agency for your specialism and language pair.
+This includes getting your infrastructure in place, finding good local partners and advice, evaluating your audience carefully, and selecting the right localization agency for your specialism and language pair.